Pameijer Simplifies Digital Experiences with Single Sign-On and Multi-Factor Authentication Solutions from Ping Identity

 "Ping Identity's solutions enable clients and employees to seamlessly access the digital tools they need-and ultimately helps us provide the best care for our clients," said Marien Geense, program manager, digitization, Pameijer.

 "As Pameijer continues to drive toward the best digital experiences for customers, we're eager to continue partnering with Ping," added Geense.
-"We trust that the flexibility and continued innovation in Ping Identity's solutions will help us achieve our goal of personalized customer engagement."
+"We trust that the flexibility and continued innovation in these solutions will help us achieve our goal of personalized customer engagement."

 Learn more about the Pameijer deployment and the Ping Identity Platform at www.pingidentity.com.